alexandersep/notes/README.md

 Notes:
-    Make sure to change the NOTES_DIR variable to suit your directory All markdown files will be sorted based on "> Date dd-mm-yyyy" which are expected to be somewhere in the file.
+    Make sure to change the NOTES_DIR variable to suit your directory All markdown files will be sorted based on "> Date: dd-mm-yyyy \" which is expected to be somewhere in the file.
 This will be later used to compile to LaTeX
 ```
 ## Dependencies
 * Changeable dependencies